Do Unions Shape Political Ideologies at Work?: Conclusion

 \section{Conclusion}

-Labor unions employ vast resources to shape labor policies and welfare regulations through political activities such as lobbying legislators or supporting candidates financially.
-Lasting change, however, requires changes in preferences and beliefs.
-Do unions influence political ideologies?
-To understand the political power of labor unions, it is important to understand their effect on millions of individuals at the unionized workplace.
-At work, unions can provide information and shape social interactions among employees that affect their political behavior.
-Importantly, unions’ aggregate political impact does not only depend on their effect on the in-group that benefits from unionization, but also hinges on the reaction of potential out-groups, in particular the firm’s management.
-Managers’ power at the workplace and in politics makes their response to unionization particularly relevant for the assessment of the overall impact of unionization.

-This paper analyzes the political effects of workplace unionization, building on an establishment -level dataset that combines union elections with campaign contributions from employees spanning the 1980-2016 period in the United States.
-Comparing establishments with an interest in unionization that won and lost the union election in a stacked DiD model, we find that unionization increases contributions to Democratic candidates relative to Republican candidates by 12 percentage points for workers and 20 percentage points for managers, while we do not find a permanent impact on the overall amount of contributions.
-These effects do not seem to be driven by a change in the composition of donors but by changes of political behavior at the individual level.
+Labor unions employ enormous resources to shape labor policies and welfare regulations through political activities such as lobbying legislators or supporting candidates financially.
+However, lasting change requires changes in the political preferences of the electorate.
+To understand the political power of labor unions, it is crucial to examine whether they can mobilize and influence the ideologies of millions of individuals at the unionized workplace.
+This paper analyzes the political effects of unionization, building on an establishment-level dataset that combines union elections with campaign contributions from employees spanning the 1980-2016 period in the United States.
+Comparing establishments that won and lost the union election in a stacked DiD model, we find that unionization increases contributions to Democratic candidates relative to Republican candidates by 12 percentage points for workers and 20 percentage points for managers, while we do not find a lasting impact on the overall amount of contributions.
 Overall, we show that labor unions influence the political preferences not only of union members but also of their firms' management.

-The results are indicative of a reduction of worker-manager cleavages in ideological positions, which is consistent with an improvement in workplace labor relations.
-If unionization fosters bargaining and communication between workers and managers on a more equal playing field, contact theory suggests an enhancement in managers’ understanding of workers’ political preferences.
-While the results may appear surprising in light of the strong opposition of employers toward unions in the United States, a distinction between ex-ante beliefs and ex-post effects of unionization seems crucial.
-The literature has found little evidence that unionization leads to higher wages \citep{DiNardo2004, Frandsen2020, Freeman1990} or reduced productivity \citep{Dube2016, Sojourner2015a}, which could lower firms’ profitability.
-We welcome future work that studies more closely how managers form beliefs about unionization.